mstidd2/vscode-ide-for-TM4C123/README.md

     - After pushing the reset button:
             ![gtkterm Config](pics/qs-rgb_prompt_original.png)

+### Edit the UART prompt in qs-rgb.c
+- Reasoning: Edit this UART prompt so that we can verify that the updated binary was flashed to the device.
+- Navigate to the 'my_tiva_c/examples/boards/ek-tm4c123gxl/qs-rgb/' directory copied earlier and open qs-rgb with the editor of your choice.
+- Go to the UART Prompt (on or around line 542) and change some text.
+- Save and exit the file.

 ### Edit the Makefile in qs-rgb
 - Reasoning: To allow us to easily flash the TM4C123GXL from the command line using "make flash", we need to edit the Makefile.
-- Navigate to the 'my_tiva_c/examples/boards/ek-tm4c123gxl/qs-rgb/' directory copied earlier and open the Makefile in your desired text editor.
+- Go to the qs-rgb/' directory and open the Makefile in your desired text editor.
 - Add the following at/near the beginning of the Makefile.
 Be sure to change the DEV if different than ttyACM0:

         #DEV : The serial device will likely be /dev/ttyACM0